Mozu/PayPal-Express/README.md

 3. Now you're prepared to generate your upload configuration.
 Have on hand:
     - The application key for the app you just created.
     - Your Developer Center login credentials.
-    - The Application Key and Shared Secret for your sync app.
    In the `PayPal-Express` directory you cloned from Git, run:
    ```sh
    $ yo mozu-app --config